infinum/eightshift-docs/website/docs/theme.md

 ## Specify version to create

-In order to be able to test boilerplate with different library versions you can provide 2 additions attributes to this command and specify library versions.
+If you want to specify a version of Eightshift Libs or Frontend Libs to use, you can use add two additional attributes to this command to specify a branch or release to use:

 * `--eightshiftLibsBranch`
 * `--eightshiftFrontendLibsBranch`

 #### Example:

-If you want to pull a `develop` branch for the Eightshift frontend libs and a specific branch of the Eightshift libs your command will look like this:
+If you want to pull the `develop` branch of the Eightshift Frontend libs and a specific release of the Eightshift Libs:

 ```bash
 npx create-wp-project --eightshiftLibsBranch="release/3.1.0" --eightshiftFrontendLibsBranch="develop"